zzuse/hammerspoon/README.md

 # Cloned and then modified from Awesome-hammerspoon.
 It is very personal and may not suit your needs.

 ## Add private dir for personal use Model hotkeys and AppLaunchers.
-## Show hot key when enter each mode
-## Caffeine
+### Caffeine
-## AppLauncher, Clipboard, Mouse control
+### AppLauncher, Clipboard, Mouse control key
-## showavailableHotkey and Cheatsheet, (you don't need to remember lots of keybindings, just call cheatsheet.)
+### showavailableHotkey and Cheatsheet, (you don't need to remember lots of keybindings, just call cheatsheet.)
-## resize(not useful cause I have yabai)
+### window resize and window grid (not useful cause I have yabai)
-## remove DownloadMode, and lots
 ## modify AClock size and location and many
+## create CountDownNumber plugin to display countdown number, complete alert sound
-## Plugins: AClock, CountDown, Emojis, WindowGrid, SpoonInstall, DeepLTranslate, Cherry, Reload Plugins
+### Plugins: AClock, CountDownNumber, Emojis, WindowGrid, SpoonInstall, DeepLTranslate, Cherry, Reload Plugins
-## Custom commands
+### Custom commands hotkey

 Awesome-hammerspoon is my collection of lua scripts for [Hammerspoon](http://www.hammerspoon.org/).
 It has highly modal-based, vim-styled key bindings, provides some functionality like desktop widgets, window management, application launcher, dictionary translation, cheatsheets... etc.